coin-or/balans/README.md

 More broadly, Balans is an integration technology at the intersection of adaptive search, meta-heuristics, multi-armed bandits, and mixed integer programming.
 When configured with a single neighborhood, it generalizes and subsumes prior work on Large Neighborhood Search for MIP, LNS(MIP).

-Balans is developed collaboratively by the AI Center of Excellence at Fidelity Investments, the University of Southern California.
+Balans is developed collaboratively by the AI Center of Excellence at Fidelity Investments and the University of Southern California.

 ## Quick Start
 ```python